Response of quantum spin networks to attacks: Emergent Networks in Ground States

-The solid black curve in Figs.~\ref{fig4}(a-c) is the MF prediction for $k$, $C$, and $d$, assuming a uniform degree for all the nodes [Eq.~(\ref{eqn: IMF result})], and accurately captures the trend in the exact calculations.
-For simplicity, we will use Eq.~(\ref{eqn: IMF result}) in the rest of the paper to calculate the MF values for the average $k_i$, $C_i$, and $d_{ij}$, and we will denote this MF$_0$.
-We note that MF$_0$ correctly captures the mean values, while the more general MF captures some features of the higher moments too.
+The solid black curve in Figs.~\ref{fig4}(a-c) is the MF prediction for the moments for $k_i/(n-1)$, $C_i$, and $d_{ij}$, assuming a uniform degree for all the nodes [Eq.~(\ref{eqn: IMF result})], and captures the trend in the exact calculations.
+For simplicity, we will use Eq.~(\ref{eqn: IMF result}) in the rest of the paper to calculate the MF values for the average $k_i/(n-1)$, $C_i$, and $d_{ij}$, and we will denote this MF$_0$.
+We note that MF$_0$ correctly captures the mean values, while the more general MF captures the higher moments too.